Stanislav-B/CAO_Choquet_experimental_study/README.md

-# Choquet integrals based on conditional aggregation operators in decision making and image processing, software implementation
+# An experimental study of the Choquet integral based on conditional aggregation operators

-This repository contains the software support for experimental study a novel generalized Choquet integral based on conditional aggregation operators in two areas – decision making and image processing.
+This repository contains the software support for an experimental study a novel generalized Choquet integral based on conditional aggregation operators in two areas – decision making and image processing.
-Mentioned study is a part of the paper entitled "Choquet integrals based on conditional aggregation operators in decision making and image processing, software implementation".
+Mentioned study is a part of the paper "Basarik, S.: An experimental study of the Choquet integral based on conditional aggregation operators".

 The software support is divided into two folders for individual experiments:
 - the folder "Decision making" included software application AGROP for computing generalized Choquet integral together with its manual.
 The application is designed for easy use in decision-making processes (see manual),